Zubax/jafit/README.md

 If the loop is known to be the major loop, then it is occasionally useful to manually extend `H_amp_max` a little to ensure that the material reaches deep saturation, so that the optimizer converges to a good $M_s$ value faster.

+By default, the tool will assume that the loop may not push the material into saturation, and thus it will attempt to determine $M_s$ as part of the optimization problem.
+This may fail in difficult cases.
+To aid the tool, you may need to set the maximum $M_s$ value manually using `M_s_max`.
+If the specified `M_s_max` is not greater than the maximum magnetization value seen in the reference curve, then the tool will simply use the maximum magnetization seen in the dataset as the true $M_s$, and remove the corresponding dimension from the optimization problem.
+This, **if the reference loop is the major loop (i.e., reaches saturation), set `M_s_max=0`**.

 Optionally, you can provide the initial guess for (some of) the coefficients: `c_r`, `M_s`, `a`, `k_p`, `alpha`.

 The optimization is done in multiple stages, with global search preceding local refinement.